TBD54566975/developer.tbd.website/site/docs/ssi/credential-manifests.md

 ### Get a Credential Manifest

-Via a `GET` request to `/v1/manifests/{id}`, pass in the `id` of the Manifest you wish to read.
+To get a specific Manifest, submit a `GET` request to `/v1/manifests/{id}` and pass in the `id` of the Manifest:

 ```bash
 curl -X GET localhost:8080/v1/manifests/8e612ac9-e450-45f8-ae57-f70c37d52441
 ```

-If there is a matching Manifest `id`, you'll see the following response:
+If there is a matching Manifest, it will be returned as a JSON object:

 ```json
 {